Step-by-step walkthrough of applying for FMCSA operating authority through Motus (motus.dot.gov), the $300 fee, FMCSA review, and the BOC-3 filing.

 Applying for FMCSA operating authority is a paperwork exercise with a specific sequence.
-The form is the OP-1, the submission system is the FMCSA Unified Registration System (URS), and the waiting period is a statutory 21 days.
+Since May 14, 2026, the submission system is Motus: USDOT Registration Systemat motus.dot.gov — the successor to the URS — and FMCSA's published estimate for new-applicant processing is 20 to 25 business days.
 Nothing on this path is optional, but every step is well-defined.

 Before You File: Prerequisites